Ansam-02/FullStack-App/README.md

 <h1 align="center">MERN app FullStack ✨️</h1>

-## ✨️Fullstack MERN App with Auth, Likes, and Dark Mode
+## 💻Fullstack MERN App with Auth, Likes, and Dark Mode
 This is a full-stack web application built with the `MERN` stack, which stands for `MongoDB`, `Express.js`, `React`, and `Node.js`.
 The app includes features like user authentication, likes for posts, and a dark mode option.
 It is designed to be fully responsive and uses the Material-UI (MUI) framework for the frontend.